Why invest in Spain?

 Spain's major advantages for rental investment

-The Spanish property market is one of the most affordable in Europe, with prices averaging between €1,500 and €2,000/m2.
-These prices are still between 10% and 50% below the 2008 peak, which means you can always invest at the right time.
+The Spanish real estate market is one of the most affordable in Europe, with prices of €1500 to €2000/m2 on average.
+These prices are still 10% to 50% lower than the peak of 2008, which means you can always invest at the right time.

-No real estate bubble
+Absence of a real estate bubble

 Why this particularity?
 Because the 2008 crisis caused prices to fall by 40% to 50% until 2015.

-Upward cycle in Spanish property prices
+Upward cycle in Spanish real estate prices

-In 2023, prices rose by +4.5% in Spain, while they fell by -10.2% in Germany, for example.
+In 2023, prices increased by +4.5% in Spain, while they decreased by -10.2% in Germany, for example.

-In 2024, Caixabank predicts an increase of almost +3%.
+In 2024, Caixabank predicts an increase of nearly +3%.

 1. imbalance between supply and demand